 Architects play a huge role in designing the buildings that shape our environment.
 But just 2 percent of U.S. architects identify as Black or African American—a statistic that’s startlingly short of the approximately 13 percent of the U.S. population who identify the same.
-And although diversity in architecture has been slowly improving over the past decade, NCARB has primarily seen growth in the Asian and Latino populations, with the representation of Black and African American professionals remaining largely the same.
+And although diversity in architecture has been slowly improving over the past decade, NCARB has primarily seen growth in the Asian and Hispanic or Latino populations, with the representation of Black and African American professionals remaining largely the same.

 This is why it’s critical that individuals, firms, and organizations—including NCARB—work together to encourage more Black students to pursue a career in architecture, remove impediments to practice, and support Black voices within the profession.
 Here are some ways to get involved, starting with two initiatives NCARB is involved in!

 Get on Board

 The Get on Board campaign aims to ensure the individuals who serve on licensing boards—and, as a result, NCARB’s Board of Directors—are as diverse as the communities they serve.
 With the help of the National Organization of Minority Architects (NOMA), we’re working to help spread awareness about open volunteer positions on state boards and recommend diverse, qualified professionals to serve on those boards.

 How you can get involved: Check our list of open board positions and share them with your architecture community!
 If you have questions, you can contact your local board or contact us at firstname.lastname@example.org.